treweathers/Java_Developer/README.md

     // Check if the speed is inside the expected bounds.
     System.out.println(speed > minSpeed && speed < maxSpeed); // Prints: true

+### 3. Overflow Phenomenon
+The term **overflow** describes what happens when we exceed the range of an integer variable.
+This occurs when attempting to store a value larger than what the variable's type can contain:

+    int maxInt = Integer.MAX_VALUE; // the maximal integer, equals to 2^31 - 1
+    int overflow = maxInt + 1; // causes an overflow, there is no integer after the maximal one.
+    System.out.println(overflow); // Prints: -2147483648, which is -2^31 - the minimal integer number

+Here, maxInt is the maximum value an int can store.
+When we add one to it, it 'overflows' to the smallest possible integer value!
+This brings us to the fact that integer values are "looped" under the hood.